NikitaKova/Seminar3/instruction_git.md

 ## Git log --oneline --all
 This is a command to output to the terminal a list of all saves, showing the first seven digits and their commits

 ## Git diff
 This command shows the changes since the last git commit --am command

+## Git checkout
+This command allows you to return to the desired save